...and why it's one of the most underappreciated training modalities on the gym floor.

 Now, how is it that you’re able to perform more reps with more weight?
 Simple: your nervous system is kicking ass.
 Essentially, you’re looking to increase neuromuscular activation.

 Your first set should be a bit of a feeler set—sort of a challenging working warm-up.
-The limiting factor should be time, not fatigue.
+But the limiting factor should be time, not fatigue.

 With the first set, pace yourself and move at a quick but steady clip.
 Don’t speed up as the clock winds down.
 Instead, just allow your pace to carry you through to the end of the set.